ultimate-pms/ultimate-media-server-core/readme.md

 ```

+*NOTE*:

+- The Plex docker files can be split into 4 containers with the UnicornTranscoder for Plex project, which allows you to transcode on multiple servers (if you have a lot of traffic).
+Please read the docker-compose file for details.
+**By default, Plex will be stood up in a single container.**

+   - If you want to use this setup, just run: `docker-compose up -d --compose-file docker-compose_multi-transcoder.yml` from the `server/docker-plex` directory.

+  - If you're going to run multiple transcoders (on other hosts), you just need to run the `plex-transcoder-1` part of the Plex docker-compose.yml file, not all the other containers...

+- Don't forget to manually configure Plex in the web/ui once it's running & setup a reverse proxy using something like [Caddy](https://hub.docker.com/r/bushrangers/alpine-caddy) (with automatic HTTPS/lets Encrypt).

+- **Don't forget to update the**`<IP-OF-HOST-OR-DNS-FQDN-OF-HOST>` **_(in your docker-compose.yml files)_ to the actual local IP of your server and/or a DNS name if you're putting a reverse proxy (Caddy/Nginx) in front of it.**

 ## 3. Configure!

 You'll now need to go and configure each service - there's various howto's on the Internet already, when I've got time I'll do a write up.

-Useful URLs:
+### Useful URLs:

+**Download Management:**

- - Jackett - `http://<server-ip>:9117/UI/Dashboard` - Start here, configure your torrent indexers to start...
+ - Jackett - `http://<server-ip>:9117/UI/Dashboard` - Start here, configure your torrent indexers to start
- - qBittorrent - `http://<server-ip>:8080/` - This is your torrent client, you will ned to configure save-file location, password etc...
+ - qBittorrent - `http://<server-ip>:8080/` - This is your torrent client, you will ned to configure save-file location, password etc
- - tvHeadend - `http://<server-ip>:9981/` - You'll need to configure tvHeadend with your favorite IPTV feeds if you want to use the Plex DVR Feature
- - Tautulli - `http://<server-ip>:8181/home` - Analytics about who's watching what media on your network
  - Sonarr - `http://<server-ip>:8988/` - Configure, then add in all your favorite TV series you want to start auto-downloading
  - Radarr `http://<server-ip>:7878/` - Configure Movies you want to start auto-downloading
- - Lidarr `http://<server-ip>:8686/` - Configure for any Music you want to start auto-downloading...
+ - Lidarr `http://<server-ip>:8686/` - Configure for any Music you want to start auto-downloading
+ - Bazarr `http://<server-ip>:6767/` - Setup your automatic subtitle downloading

+**Media Server:**

  - Plex - `http://<server-ip>:22500/` - **Access Your Plex Media Server!** (via Nginx proxy injecting TVHeadend CSS Fixes) - You should be port-forwarding to this one and sharing with your friends.
+ - Funkwhale - `http://<server-ip>:8881/` - This is the front-end for Funkwhale if you are using: [funkwhale-nginx-proxy](https://github.com/ultimate-pms/funkwhale-nginx-proxy)
+ - tvHeadend - `http://<server-ip>:9981/` - You'll need to configure tvHeadend with your favorite IPTV feeds if you want to use the Plex DVR Feature

+**Analytics & Supporting Tools:**

+ - Tautulli - `http://<server-ip>:8181/home` - Analytics about who's watching what media on your network
  - OpenSpeedtest - `http://<server-ip>:8081/` - Worth setting up port-forwarding to this, it will allow you to test the download speed (of you internet connection) when accessing your server remotely.
  - Ombi - `http://<server-ip>:3579/` - Worth setting up port-forwarding to this one also - It will allow your friends and family to "request" new Series, Movies etc to be added to your server (This way they don't need access to Radarr/Sonarr/Lidarr)
- - Funkwhale - `http://<server-ip>:8881/` - This is the front-end for Funkwhale if you are using: [funkwhale-nginx-proxy](https://github.com/ultimate-pms/funkwhale-nginx-proxy)

 ## 4. Additional Automation & Maintenance Scripts